sheetbase/docs_v1/building/configuration.md

 sheetbase config set key=value
 ```

 There may be a frontend app config file, for Angular apps, it located in `frontend/src/app/app.config.ts`.
-We not include this config file to `sheetbase.json` in case you want to reuse the frontend with different backend stack but not Sheetbase backend.
+We not include this config file to `sheetbase.json` in case you want to reuse the frontend with different backend stack but not the Sheetbase backend.

 ## `driveFolder`